HaoLiHaiO/fcc-fs-exercise/README.md

 - bodyParser is deprecated, use new syntax with app.use(express.json())
 - temp add isolatedModule set to false to run the server without any export or import
+- in TS, req and res types must be imported